-- Use fertiliser and compost in the right quantity.
-Extra fertiliser runs off your garden when it rains and the extra growth that fertiliser promotes can negatively impact creeks, rivers and the ocean.
+- Use fertilizer and compost in the right quantity.
+Extra fertilizer runs off your garden when it rains and the extra growth that fertilizer promotes can negatively impact creeks, rivers and the ocean.

 - Drive your car onto the grass when you are going to wash it and remember more soap and chemicals isn’t better!

 - Check out www.waterbucket.ca or Go Blue for lots more tips and tools to save water at home, on the farm, at work and in your community.